 One thing I learned when reading Overpowered is that a microwave oven emits roughly 100-500 milligaus in EMFs from four inches away, but a hair dryer can emit anywhere from 40-20,000!

-It’s expensive, but if you blow dry your hair often it may be worth investing in a low-EMF hairdryer like this one.
+It’s an investment, but if you blow dry your hair often it may be worth investing in a low-EMF hairdryer like this one.

 Though it doesn’t directly counteract EMF radiation, some evidence suggests that Earthing may diminish its effect.